 If you would like to speak with us to know more about our Andalusia Walking Tour, please write us an email.
-We would be happy to hear from you and help you planning your next adventure!
+We would be happy to help you plan your next adventure!

-Independent arrival to Sevilla where we will meet you at the hotel in the early afternoon – we recommend making use of the excellent high-speed train network (AVE), with trains running to Sevilla from any of Madrid, Barcelona or Málaga (all of which have international airports).
+Independent arrival to Sevilla where we meet you at our hotel at 17.00.
+We recommend making use of the excellent high-speed train network (AVE), with trains running to Sevilla from Madrid, Barcelona or Málaga, all of which have international airports.

-After time to settle in we set out on an informal stroll around the Santa Cruz district, the former Jewish quarter of the old city centre and a labyrinth of streets and small plazas (squares). ).
+After check-in, we set out on an informal stroll around the Santa Cruz district, the former Jewish quarter of the old city centre and a labyrinth of streets and small plazas (squares).

 Before dinner, we will take in a live performance of flamenco, that quintessentially Andalusian art, in a palatial residence dating from the 15th century where the colonnaded patio, its traditional handcraft tiling, the aroma of the flowers, and the trace of almost six centuries of history, create a unique atmosphere.

-Our first full day in Andalucía is devoted to Sevilla, the region’s capital and one of Europe’s most captivating cities.
-Iberians, Phoenicians, Carthaginians and Visigoths had all left their mark before the Moors sited their first capital here.
-Then after its conquest by the Castilians in 1248 it became a favoured residence of Spanish kings – indeed, to this day the royal family retains the palace of the Real Alcázar, which is one of the twin highlights of our guided walking tour along with the incredibly adventurous construction of the cathedral, the world’s largest built in the Gothic period and style.
-From this period we will see mansions, churches, convents and the trading house of The Archive of the Indies which in its day was the epicentre of the trade with the Americas (which when Columbus “discovered” them were, of course, thought to be the “Indies”).
+Our first day in Andalucía is devoted to Sevilla, the region’s capital and one of Europe’s most captivating cities.
+Iberians, Phoenicians, Carthaginians and Visigoths had all left their mark before the Moors established their first capital here.
+After its conquest by the Castilians in 1248, it became a favoured residence of Spanish kings – indeed, to this day the royal family retains the palace of the Real Alcázar, which is one of the twin highlights of our guided walking tour along with the incredibly adventurous construction of the cathedral, the world’s largest built in the Gothic period and style.
+From this period, we will see mansions, churches, convents, and the trading house of The Archive of the Indies which in its day was the epicentre of the trade with the Americas (which, when “discovered” by Columbus, were still thought to be the “Indies”).

-After lunch in Sevilla we travel to Ronda, known as “The Queen of the White Towns” and which occupies a spectacular situation, the two sides of the town straddling a deep chasm which plunges 130m to the Río Guadalevin below.
-We will take a stroll through the lovely old town of Ronda in the afternoon and as we return to the hotel there will be the opportunity for those who wish to see Spain’s second oldest bull ring to step inside the “Real Maestranza de Ronda”.
+After lunch in Sevilla we travel to Ronda, known as “The Queen of the White Towns”.
+Ronda occupies a spectacular position with the two sides of the town straddling a deep chasm which plunges 130m to the Río Guadalevin below.
+We will take a stroll through the lovely old Ronda in the afternoon, and as we return to the hotel there will be the opportunity for those who wish to see Spain’s second oldest bull ring to step inside the “Real Maestranza de Ronda”.

 The hills and valleys in the hinterland of Ronda are known as the “Serranía”, a term which is a diminutive of the word for mountain, “sierra”.
-That’s not to say that all of our walking today will be on the flat (!) but as we follow the course of the Río Guadiaro it’s mostly gentle ups and downs over the 8kms to the small hamlet around the station of Jimera de Líbar.
-The walk follows both the railway line of Ronda-Algeciras and the river and takes us through vegetation largely comprised of Holm and Quercus oaks, almonds and walnut trees.
+That’s not to say that all of our walking today will be on the flat (!) but as we follow the course of the Río Guadiaro it is mostly gentle ups and downs over the 8km to the small hamlet around the station of Jimera de Líbar.
+The walk follows both the railway line of Ronda-Algeciras and the river and takes us through vegetation largely comprised of Holm and Quercus oaks, almond and walnut trees.

 We’ll enjoy a picnic when we reach the Barriada de la Estación, just outside Jimera.

-Today is also about two caves, this being an area of limestone rock and hence many fissures in the earth’s surface that produce spectacular cave systems.
-The first is known as the Cueva del Gato (“Cave of the Cat”) where, framed by the cat’s mouth a beautiful waterfall falls to pool of “Charco Frío”, making for one of the best known and beautiful postcards of the region.
-The second, the Cueva de la Pileta (“Cave of the Pool”) is without a doubt the main Paleolithic site of the Mediterranean and one of the most important sanctuaries of the Prehistoric in all Europe with paintings dating back as far as 30,000 years.
+Today is also about two caves, this being an area of limestone rock and hence featuring many fissures that form spectacular cave systems.
+The first is known as the Cueva del Gato (“Cave of the Cat”) where, framed by the cave mouth, a beautiful waterfall falls to the pool called the “Charco Frío”, making for one of the best known and most beautiful postcards of the region.
+The second, the Cueva de la Pileta (“Cave of the Pool”) is without a doubt the main Palaeolithic site of the Mediterranean and one of the most important sanctuaries of the Prehistoric period in all Europe with paintings dating back as far as 30,000 years.
 We will have a guided visit here, the guiding being still conducted by the family of the man who originally discovered the cave back in 1905, one José Bullón.

-From Antequera we head to our next destination, the rural hotel, near the town of Cozvíjar, of Señorío de Nevada.
-The hotel, our base for the next two nights, takes its name from the boutique winery of which it is a part and enjoys a wonderful setting on a plain at the feet of the Sierra Nevada mountain range.
+From Antequera we head to our rural winery hotel near Cozvíjar, our base for the next two nights, and enjoys a wonderful setting on a plain at the foot of the Sierra Nevada Mountains.

-Before dinner this evening there is the chance to join in a guided tour of the winery’s installations and tasting of its fine vintages.
+Join in a guided tour of the winery’s installations and a tasting of its vintages.

-This morning we travel the short distance to the bucolic Valley of Lecrín, where a semi-tropical micro-climate allows for small-scale citrus cultivation alongside the more widespread olive and almond groves.
-Here we will trace a linear route through villages, orchards and fields, starting in Albuñuélas and ending Niguelas, two of the most attractive villages of this region.
+This morning we travel the short distance to the rustic Valley of Lecrín, where a semi-tropical micro-climate allows for small-scale citrus cultivation alongside the more widespread olive and almond groves.
+Here we will walk through villages, orchards and fields, starting in Albuñuélas and ending Niguelas, two of the most attractive villages of this region.

 On the walk we will stop for a picnic and there will also be some free time in Niguelas – where you may wish to visit an ancient olive oil mill, reputedly the oldest still surviving in Spain, and learn how this precious and essential Mediterranean crop was turned into oil.

-The remainder of the afternoon is free time to unwind back at our hotel before around 5pm we head into Granada.
+The remainder of the afternoon is free time to unwind back at our hotel before dinner.

-This evening is dedicated to a guided tour of some of the best tapas bars in downtown Granada, a way to sample in small bites some of the classic dishes of Andalusian cuisine.
+We check into our hotel and have time to freshen up before we head out to sample tapas in some of the best tapas bars in downtown Granada, a great way to sample small bites of classic dishes of Andalusian cuisine.

-Heading north from Granada we pass several Moorish period watchtowers and castles along what was in the 13th-15th centuries the Christian frontier with the Muslim sultanate of Granada.
-We will walk from one such castle, in the village of Moclín, on a delightful 10kms circular walk through the valley of the Rio Gollizno which we cross by a hanging bridge; as we climb back up to the town there are superb views of the castle walls and fortifications which, along with the picnic in the shade of pine trees, is reward for our efforts.
+Heading north from Granada, we pass several Moorish period watchtowers and castles along what was the Christian frontier with the Muslim sultanate of Granada during the 13th-15th centuries.
+We will walk from one such castle, in the village of Moclín, on a delightful 10km circular walk through the valley of the Rio Gollizno which we cross via a hanging bridge.
+As we climb back up to the town there are superb views of the castle walls and fortifications which, along with the picnic in the shade of pine trees, will reward us for our efforts.

-In the late afternoon we are the guests of Antonio & Coco Zafra, first in their one-hectare olive grove, then at a dinner in their village, to first see the olives and then enjoy a spread of dishes either cooked with the wonderful extra virgin oil or using the several varieties of olives, as we get an insight into this essential part of Spanish agriculture and rural life.
-Our accommodation is at the rural hotel, 3 kms outside Zuheros, of Hacienda Minerva.
+Enjoy a spread of dishes cooked with the wonderful extra virgin oil using the several varieties of olives, as we get an insight into this essential part of Spanish agriculture and rural life.

-We depart for Córdoba after breakfast, a city that boasts a wealth of history and culture spanning over two millennia.
-With the guidance of a local expert we will get an idea of why the city’s star shone so brightly in Roman and Moorish times, as we enter the incredible and utterly unique Cathedral-Mosque, the city’s main place of worship from the 8th century to this day, and then walk through what was once one of Europe’s principal Jewish areas.
-Our walk ends in the Realejo district where we discover a nobleman’s palace renowned for its intimate patios, a feature of Cordobese homes and a proud city tradition that is celebrated every May in the annual Festival of Patios, a showpiece of gardens within walls that is one of Córdoba’s principal attractions.
+After breakfast we depart for Córdoba, a city that boasts a wealth of history and culture spanning over two millennia.
+With the guidance of a local expert, we will get an idea of why the city’s star shone so brightly in Roman and Moorish times.
+As a testimony to this, we enter the incredible and utterly unique Cathedral-Mosque, the city’s main place of worship from the 8th century to this day, and then walk through what was once one of Europe’s principal Jewish areas.
+Our walk ends in the Realejo district where we discover a nobleman’s palace renowned for its intimate patios, a feature of Cordoba’s homes and a proud city tradition that is celebrated every May in the annual Festival of Patios, a showpiece of gardens within walls that is one of Córdoba’s principal attractions.